HumboldtStateUniversity/hsu_alumni_updates/README.md

 * Copy hsu_alumni_updates and dependencies (if not there already) in sites/all/module
 * Turn on the module
 * Visit http://sitename/import
-* Click on Alumi Updates
+* Click on Alumni Updates
 * Insert url for feed: http://magazine.humboldt.edu/name-of-feed (obtained from webadmin@humboldt.edu)

-_The description field is set to full html to properly parse the rss feed.
+_The description field is set to full-html to properly parse the RSS feed.
 Depending on the text formats setup on your site you may need to edit the importer to use a format that will parse the description field properly._